membraneframework/membrane_tutorials/basic_pipeline_extension/index.md

 ---
-title: How to set up a pipeline pt 2
+title: How to set up a Membrane Pipeline pt 2
 description: >-
   Additional features you might find usefull while setting up your pipelines
 part: 3